 Your program ran longer than the allowed time on the judges' machine.
 The allowed time is a multiple of the judges' reference solution (in the same programming language) for that problem.

 Your program terminated abnormally, or locked-up the judges' machine.

 Note: Any "Null pointer assignment" message is considered abnormal program termination.

-Your program produced incorrect answers when tested on the judges' input data.
+Your program produced incorrect answers or had missing answers when tested on the judges' input data, or potentially had extra output.
 It is not an acceptable solution to the problem.

 Your program produced correct answers to the problem, but did not present the output in the manner specified in the problem.

 Note: If formatting is an integral part of solving the problem (e.g. generating some kind of report or a maze), then "Wrong Answer" will be given instead of this message.